davmac314/dasynq/doc/USAGE.md

     my_bidi_watcher.add_watch(my_loop, fd, IN_EVENTS | OUT_EVENTS);
     // use the IN_EVENTS/OUT_EVENTS flags to specify which events you want enabled.

 Beware!
-If the loop is being polled by multiple threads then the "readReady" and "writeReady" callbacks may be called simultaneously! bidi_fd_watcher has (protected) methods to enable the input and output channels separately.
-A BidiFdWatcher acts as two separate watchers, which can be enabled and disabled separately:
+If the loop is being polled by multiple threads then the `readReady` and `writeReady` callbacks may be called simultaneously! `bidi_fd_watcher` has (protected) methods to enable the input and output channels separately.
+A `bidi_fd_watcher` acts as two separate watchers, which can be enabled and disabled separately:

     set_in_watch_enabled(loop_t &, bool);